albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 :ref:`logbook-create-entries` has to be checked to enable this functionality.

-Note that all times, fuel consumption and other values are measured between takeoff and landing since it is not reliably possible to detect the start and end of a flight.
+Note that fuel consumption and other values are measured between takeoff and landing, as it is not possible to reliably determine the beginning and end of a flight.

 You can speed up the flight or to warp to another position without breaking the logbook record.